egorio/udacity-virtual-tourist/README.md

 # Virtual Tourist

-The Virtual Tourist is result of fourth lesson of Udacity's iOS Developer Nanodegree course.
+The Virtual Tourist is result of "Persistence and Core Data" lesson of Udacity's iOS Developer Nanodegree course.

 The app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist boththe pictures, and the association of